rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

 1. Notes to myself.
 "What was I thinking?"

 1. Facebook page edits.

 1. Memorizing vs process; Google.
-(Pearl Before Swine, NYT quote of Google, etc.)
+(Pearl Before Swine, NYT quote of Google, etc.)  (What's the Perals before Swine thing?)

 1. "a musing" vs. "amusing"

 1. Shop for Mom.
 (Related to mothers day.)

 1. The csstudents mailing list.

-1. "Checking in ..."
-A teaching tip. (and more)

 1. Conference Swag.